divinites/tong-wang-academic/content/home/publications.md

 # Order that this section appears on the page.
 weight: 45

-title: Working Papers
+title: Research
-subtitle: ''
+subtitle: 'Working Projects'

 content:
   # Page type to display.
 E.g. post, talk, publication...